microsoft/vscode-edge-debug2/README.md

 <h4 align="center">Debug your JavaScript code running in Microsoft Edge from VS Code and Visual Studio.</h4>

-A VS Code extension to debug your JavaScript code in the Edge browser.
-This is also used to enable JavaScript debugging inside Edge browser when launched from ASP.Net Projects inside Visual Studio.
+A VS Code extension to debug your JavaScript code in the Microsoft Edge browser.
+This is also used to enable JavaScript debugging inside Edge browser when launched from ASP.Net Projects in Visual Studio.

 Note: Edge debugging via [Edge DevTools Protocol](https://docs.microsoft.com/en-us/microsoft-edge/devtools-protocol/) is currently supported on [Windows Insider Preview](https://insider.windows.com/en-us/getting-started/) builds only.
-Afterwards this would work on Windows Version > Redstone 4 (RS4), also known as Windows 10 Spring Creator's update, only.

 **Supported features**
 * Setting breakpoints, including in source files when source maps are enabled
-* Stepping, including with the buttons on the Chrome page
+* Stepping, including with the buttons on the Edge page
 * The Locals pane
 * Debugging eval scripts, script tags, and scripts that are added dynamically
 * Watches